Donovan in Concert

 Donovan in Concert is the sixth album from Scottish singer-songwriter Donovan, and the first live album of his career.
-It was recorded in the Anaheim Convention Center in Anaheim, California on 17 November 1967.
+It was recorded at the Anaheim Convention Center in Anaheim, California on 17 November 1967 during a lengthy North American tour, his first there since April 1966.
 It was released in the United States in June 1968 (Epic Records BN 26386 (stereo)) and in the United Kingdom in September 1968 (Pye Records NPL 18237 (monaural) / NSPL 18237 (stereo)).
-The album reached No.18 on the US charts.
+The album reached No.18 on the US charts, his fourth top 20 album in a row in that country.

 History

-This concert was recorded several months before Donovan released A Gift from a Flower to a Garden, and the concert included several songs that would not have been widely known to a US audience, including some which were UK single b-sides.
+This concert was recorded prior to Donovan's release of A Gift from a Flower to a Garden, and included several songs that would not have been widely known to a US audience, including some which were UK single b-sides.
 "Poor Cow" is introduced by Donovan as "Poor Love", its original title, which was changed when the song appeared in the film Poor Cow.
 It retained that title when released as the b-side to "Jennifer Juniper" in February 1968.
+Another new song introduced on the album as "Pebble and the Man" would be recorded as "Happiness Runs" and appear on 1969's Barabajagal.
+On the live version of the song, Donovan asks the audience to sing along with the chorus.
+This album would also mark the only appearance of the song "Rules and Regulations".

-The music at the concert was much more subdued than Donovan's singles of the time, and Donovan was backed by the core group of musicians who had recorded with him on his previous albums including flautist Harold McNair and percussionist Tony Carr.
-They play many genres of music, from folk to jazz.
-The concert was introduced by (Los Angeles radio station) KRLA radio personality, Rhett Walker, who then hands the proceedings to Donovan's father Donald Leitch.
+The music at the concert was much more subdued than Donovan's singles of the time.
+The singer was backed by the core group of musicians who had recorded with him on his previous albums including flautist Harold McNair and percussionist Tony Carr.
+They play many genres of music, from folk to jazz, occasionally joined by The Flower Quartet on strings.
+Several songs which featured only acoustic guitar on record, such as "Young Girl Blues", were given a full jazz backing while others like "Guinevere" which featured electric violin and sitar in the studio were conversely stripped down only to acoustic guitar.
+The concert was introduced by KRLA radio personality Rhett Walker, who then hands the proceedings to Donovan's father (and manager) Donald Leitch.